-We recently surveyed racers in the Triangle Tech Challenge, a multiweek virtual race between 43 teams from tech companies in North Carolina.
+We recently surveyed racers in the Triangle Tech Challenge, a multi week virtual race between 43 teams from tech companies in North Carolina.

-According to survey respondents, the race had significant positive effects on both individual habits and people’s social networks.
+Survey respondents said the race had significant positive effects on both individual habits and people’s social networks.

 Racers reported broad positive effects of the virtual race on individual bodies and minds.
-“Motivation” is already the word we hear regularly from racers talking about Racery, and it’s fascinating to see that fully 2 of 3 racers say this virtual race boosted their motivation.
+“Motivation” is already the word we hear regularly from racers talking about Racery, and it’s fascinating to see that fully 2 of 3 racers said this virtual race boosted their motivation.
 More than half said they exercised more regularly because of the race.
-And 22% of racers feel more energized because of the race.
+And 22% of racers felt more energized because of the race.

 Making social waves

 As racers talk about the virtual race day-after-day with colleagues, friends and family, the culture that surrounds and shapes them gets rewired.
 Rewired not just to focus on fitness, but to enhance the psychological and cultural traits that contribute to an active, exciting life — action, motivation, intentionality, accountability, and teamwork.

 In total, 53 racers responded to the survey.
 Want to learn more?

 Or take ten minutes to build your own custom virtual race route right now and share it with your company or charity!
 Or if your organization is larger and has more complex needs, get in touch with our virtual race gurus about organizing a virtual race or fitness challenge for your company, organization or community.